-In order to vary the description of cars leaving the car park, we use the rand() function to choose both the size and the colour of the car.
-When the rand function contains a list, it returns one item in the list chosen (notionally) at random.
-In order to include the two uses of the rand function in the string, we have made it a double-quoted string using the <>> syntax.
+In order to vary the description of cars leaving the car park, we use the <<one of>>...<<or>>...<<at random>> construction to choose both the size and the colour of the car.
+The embedded expression <<>> syntax can generally be used in a single-quoted string, so in certain contexts (although in this particular case we'd probably just about get away with it).
 A double quoted string cannot be used as an element in the eventList property of an ShuffledEventList, but an anonymous function can, and the double-quoted string can be printed within the anonymous function.
 When the anonymous function consists of only a single statement, as here, we can use the short form syntax shown, i.e.